canonical/checkbox/CONTRIBUTING.md

     (venv) $ checkbox-cli control IP

 > Note: `run-agent` and `control` can both run on the same machine.
-> in that situation, simply use `127.0.0.1`
+> in that situation, simply use `127.0.0.1` as the `IP`.

 ### Writing and running unit tests for Checkbox

-Writing unit tests for your code is strongly recommended.
+Writing unit tests for your code is required.
 For functions with an easily defined input and output, use [doctest].
-For more complex units of code use the standard [unittest library].
+For more complex units of code, use the standard [unittest library].

 ### Validate the providers

-Ensure the job and test plan definitions follow the correct syntax using the `validate` command:
+Ensure the jobs and test plans definitions follow the correct syntax using the `validate` command.
+From one of the providers directory:

     (venv) $ ./manage.py validate

 ### Writing and running unit tests for providers

-Run checks for code quality of provider hosted scripts and any unit tests for providers:
+Run checks for code quality of provider hosted scripts and any unit tests for providers.
+From one of the providers directory:

     (venv) $ ./manage.py test